earth1987/Portfolio/README.md

-# Data Science Portfolio - Dr Billy Pitchford
+# Data Science Portfolio - Dr. Billy Pitchford

 This portfolio contains a collection of data science projects completed as part of my own continuing professional development.